roadhouse-dev/LocalDownloadManager/README.md

 ```

-2 - Alter your AndroidManifest with your receiver and service
+2 - Alter your AndroidManifest with your receiver

 ```xml
 <application>